 Close to the capital, Mysore (Mysuru) revives the splendour and glamour of the Wodeyar Dynasty.
 The must-see in this ancient city is of course the magnificent UNESCO World Heritage Mysore Palace, a grand and glorious tribute to Indo-Saracenic architecture.
 The towering spires overlook vast gardens, and the spacious halls (Mantaps) are filled with vibrant paintings.
 The palace is particularly striking in October and November, when it is bathed in golden light during the Dussehra festival.

 Coconut palms and narrow alleyways make Mangalore a quaint and relaxing beachside venue in Karnataka.
-Gokarna’s laid back style and thatched bamboo bungalow accommodation attracts a chilled out crowd, and the neighbouring pilgrim town is a colourful treat during festival times.
+Gokarna’s laid back style and thatched bamboo bungalow accommodation attract a chilled out crowd, and the neighbouring pilgrim town is a colourful treat during festival times.
 Other popular coastal honeymoon destinations include Udupi, Madikeri, and Karwar.

 Adventurers and outdoor enthusiasts are well catered-for in Karnataka: choose from tiger spotting in Bandipur National Park, getting up close and personal with the wildlife in Nagarhole National Park, river rafting in Dandeli, traversing the rainforests in Agumbe, or scuba diving in Murudeshwar.